Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 to quickly clean your environment without having to re-initialise from scratch.
-In the future we may mark some stacks also with `LTS` next to their name which would then denote that this is a release that we will try to support long-term (ideally two years), but at the moment the system is changing to rapidly (as some of the hardware is new and not an evolution of previous hardware) sp we cannot guarantee any level of longevity for any of the software stacks.
+In the future we may mark some stacks also with `LTS` next to their name which would then denote that this is a release that we will try to support long-term (ideally two years), but currently the system is changing too rapidly (as some of the hardware is new and not an evolution of previous hardware) so we cannot guarantee any level of longevity for any of the software stacks.

-The next block, titled *Modify the module display style*, contains a number of modules that can be used to change the way the module tree is displayed:
+The next block, titled *Modify the module display style*, contains several modules that can be used to change the way the module tree is displayed:

   * `ModuleColour`: these modules can be used to turn the colour on or off in